mikaspar/CarND_Term2_Model_Predictive_Control/README.md

 Manual parameter tuning was done in order to find values with the maximal performace in terms of driving safe on track with the maximal possible speed with shortest possible turnover time.

 Resulting values 7 steps with 0.1 step duration.

+Very high parameter of steering factor gradient was used in order to "optimize" the curve driving.
+This could be also done by optimizing the trajectory itself. (driving thru the optimal curve radius)